Nova-UTD/navigator/docs/contributing/contributing-overview.md

 ---

 As an open source project, Navigator is always evolving and improving.
 We open our arms to anyone who'd like to contribute.
-As per such, we've developed a detailed Code Guidelines & Standards, as well as documentation and branching guidelines that allow us to have a consistent developer experience regardless of author.
+To help guide contributors, we've developed detailed Code Guidelines & Standards, as well as documentation and branching guidelines that allow us to have a consistent developer experience regardless of author.
 This revolves around three main philosophies:
 - Inherent Readability
 - Consistency
 - Maintainability